 To ensure you receive responses from your members when they reply to their registration confirmation email with questions or comments, the Reply-To field is required on each registration form.

 By default, a new form created using the "New Registration Form button will display the email address of the person logged in but can be updated as needed.

-If you want a copy of each confirmation email to be sent to that address, you can check the box next to "Copy each registration confirmation email to this address".
+➧ Do you want this email to be notified about each registration? - check the box next to "Copy each registration confirmation email to this address".

 » Tip: If you do not want your personal email used, we suggest creating a team email in Gmail (or some email program).
 This would also allow you to set up this email with aliases if multiple people want to receive the confirmation copies since only one email can be listed in the field.

 Private forms can be used for alternate pricing (say for board members) or to allow a select few registrations to take place "privately" after the open registration period has closed.

 A private registration form will not be linked to by the Registration Alert snippet on your website when you check this box:

 Users will be able to access this form only via a direct link which will be shown on the main registration forms list.

 » Note: A Private form must be in an Open status for members to access.

 Check this box if you want your parents to designate at least one volunteer per family.